“There’s no place like home” Dorothy was right, there’s nothing like it.

 My fondest childhood memories were forged growing up in a beautiful solid brick Californian Bungalows in Camberwell.
 This home with its homely earthy character and its distinctive heavily built pylon shaped veranda posts hosted many family Christmases and gatherings.

 The house sat at the front of a large expansive block giving way to an informal backyard, big enough to entertain our large extended family and our very big German shepherd ‘Rex’

 Bungalows built in the early 20th century came in a variety of exterior looks.
 From Hollywood Spanish, Georgian Revival, Old English and of course the most popular of them all; the Californian.

 The word bungalow is derived from ‘Bangla’, which means a Bengali House.
 It’s a term brought via the British Raj in India where deep shady veranda’s and a cool gin and tonic were the order of the day.

-As its names suggests, the Californian bungalow originated in California and the first of its kind was imported from Pasadena California in 1916 by an Australian Real Estate Agent who had it erected in the Sydney suburb of Rosebery for show.
+As its names suggest, the Californian bungalows originated in California and the first of its kind was imported from Pasadena California in 1916 by an Australian Real Estate Agent who had it erected in the Sydney suburb of Rosebery for the show.